liquidctl/liquidctl/docs/developer/capturing-usb-traffic.md

 Get [Wireshark].
 During the Wireshark setup, enable the installation of USBPcap for experimental capturing of USB traffic.
 Reboot.

+You may have to run Wireshark as root to be able to capture USB traffic.
+Alternatively you can give the your normal user permissions to capture traffic by adding your self to the `wireshark` group and granting yourself read permissions on the `/dev/usbmon*` devices.
+Some extra steps may be needed, you can follow the instructions [here](https://wiki.wireshark.org/CaptureSetup/USB).
+Note you may need to logout and login agin for these changes to take effect.

-To capture some USB traffic, start Wireshark, double click the USBPcap1 interface to start capturing all traffic on it, and proceed to [Finding the target device].
+To capture some USB traffic, start Wireshark, double click the USBPcap1 interface to start capturing all traffic on it, and proceed to [Finding the target device](#finding-the-target-device).

 _If you have more than one USBPcap interface, you may need to look for the target devices in each of them._